thewhitecircle/ctf_writeups/cyber_apocalypse_2025/re/SealedRunes.md

 ![](https://i.imgur.com/MKQJh1X.png)

-base64 decoding this string (`LmB9ZDNsNDN2M3JfYzFnNG1fM251cntCVEhgIHNpIGxsZXBzIHRlcmNlcyBlaFQ=` )gives us a string which looks like if reversed would gives us the flag, so cyberchef it is!
+Base64 decoding this string (`LmB9ZDNsNDN2M3JfYzFnNG1fM251cntCVEhgIHNpIGxsZXBzIHRlcmNlcyBlaFQ=`)gives us a string which looks like if reversed would give us the flag, so cyberchef it is!

 ![](https://i.imgur.com/d7MCFlA.png)